UNICAAS2/as2-project-SandroGT/README.md

        segments inducing the trapezoidal map;
 - **managers**: part of the base project, these files handle the user interface;

+One of the most importance choices has been about the core data structures used to implement the *DAG* and the *trapezoidal map*: in both cases a vector has been chosen, since there was no need to perform deletions of *trapezoids* or *DAG nodes*, and there was no interest in their order inside the structure, allowing new insertions to be done in the back.
+The vector seemed the best choice in these cases.

 # Results

 ### Running the application
-At the first launch, both the *DAG* and *trapezoidal map* are initialized with a first trapezoid representing the bounding box, at which is assigned a random color.
+At the first launch, both the *DAG* and *trapezoidal map* are initialized with a first trapezoid representing the bounding box, to which is assigned a random color.
 This is the look of the interface:

 ![](images/readme-img-1.png)